ssfsx17/ffpnp/pandoc-markdown/0900-espers.md

 - Always has [Float][Status: Float]
 - Moves by flying
-- Takes double After-Armor Damage from ranged weapons
+- Incoming Potency for ranged weapon damage is increased by 100

 **Egi-Form**

 - Always has [Float][Status: Float]
 - Moves by flying
-- Takes double After-Armor Damage from ranged weapons
+- Incoming Potency for ranged weapon damage is increased by 100
 - Half HP
 - Half P-Def
-- Outgoing After-Armor Damage is halved
+- Potency for damage is decreased by 50

 **Esper Action: Stonefeathers**